What is motor trade insurance?

 Motor trade insurance covers anybody working in the motor trade, including part-time mechanics, car dealerships, service and repair garages, body shops, MOT stations and classic car restoration.

-Motor trade insurance is designed for businesses where staff drive or work with cars that are left in their care, custody and control.
+Traders' insurance is designed for businesses where staff drive or work with cars that are left in their care, custody and control.
 Once the keys to a vehicle are handed over to a motor trader, it is no longer covered by the owners’ private insurance.
 There are multiple types of motor trade policies designed to cover the different types of motor trade activity.

 Who needs motor trade insurance?

 If you work in the motor trade industry, you need appropriate insurance.

 This includes people who drive clients’ cars for road tests, through to those who buy and sell vehicles at auction and need cover to drive these vehicles on the road.

 The types of businesses that require motor traders’ insurance include:

 - Mobile Mechanics